rec2021/manila/README.md

 # Manila

-Manila is a template engine for Node 4+.
+Manila is a no-frills template engine for Node 4+.

 Version 2.0 brings massive performance improvements and an even simpler syntax.
 Thanks to [John Resig](http://ejohn.org/blog/javascript-micro-templating/) for inspiring this approach.